RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - Treaty represents crystallization of an emerging rule of custom customary international law (as Netherlands and Denmark argued in North Sea Shelf)
       - Subsequent practice makes treaty rule into custom
   - Case Concerning Military and Paramilitary Activities in and Against Nicaragua (Nicaragua v.
 United States) (Merits) ICJ Reports 1986, p.14
-    - “customary international law continues to exist alongside treaty law even if the customary norm and the treaty norm were to have exactly the same content, this would not be a reason for the Court to hold that the incorporation of the customary norm into treaty-law must deprive the customary norm of its applicability as distinct from that of the treaty norm…. there are no grounds for holding that when customary international law is comprised of rules identical to those of treaty law, the latter "supervenes" the former, so that the customary international law has no further existence of its own.” (paras 176- 177).
+    - "customary international law continues to exist alongside treaty law even if the customary norm and the treaty norm were to have exactly the same content, this would not be a reason for the Court to hold that the incorporation of the customary norm into treaty-law must deprive the customary norm of its applicability as distinct from that of the treaty norm…. there are no grounds for holding that when customary international law is comprised of rules identical to those of treaty law, the latter "supervenes" the former, so that the customary international law has no further existence of its own." (paras 176- 177).
   - Customary International Law
     - A useful explanation has been provided by (Greig 1976)
-      - “international custom results from similar and repeated acts by states-repeated with the conscious conviction of the parties that they are acting in conformity with the law.
+      - "international custom results from similar and repeated acts by states-repeated with the conscious conviction of the parties that they are acting in conformity with the law.
 Thus there are two factors in the formation of custom:
         - 1. a material fact-the repetition of similar acts by states, and
-        - 2. a psychological element usually called the opinion juris sive necessitates the feeling on the part of the States that in acting as they act, they are fulfilling a legal obligation” (Greig 1976)
+        - 2. a psychological element usually called the opinion juris sive necessitates the feeling on the part of the States that in acting as they act, they are fulfilling a legal obligation" (Greig 1976)
       - Two elements.
 Both must be established:
         - 1. State practice- behaviour & practice of states (objective facts)
           - Duration, consistency, repetition and generality?